dougeby/IntuneDocs/intune/apps-monitor.md

 ### Device status

 Device status.
-A bar chart that displays the install status of the app on devices.
+A donut chart that displays the install status of the app on devices.
 Click the graph to open a list of details about the device status.
 The details table includes the following columns:

  - **Device name**
 Name of the device on platforms that allow naming a device.
 On other platforms, Intune creates a name from other properties.
 This attribute cannot be available for all devices.